 Our range should always have different types of hands in it, of which at least one might have hit the flop.

 Developing a Raising Hand Range

 Let’s approach the task by developing a raising range from early position against an average tight player.
 We need to consider the following.

-1. Our hands have to be rather strong, as there is a large number of opponents still to act, and they might enter the pot with good hands.
+1. Our hands have to be rather strong as there are a number of opponents still to act and they might enter the pot with good hands.

 2. We shouldn’t choose our hands only with regards to their absolute strength.

 3. We have to balance our range to make it more difficult for our opponents to play perfectly against it.

 Let’s further say we want to play 10% of our hands from this position and then raise that percentage the closer we get to the button.